PUF for the Commons: Enhancing Embedded Security on the OS Level: Large Field Study of Uninitialized SRAM

 The MCU age is noted on the chip package and our local \mthree sample devices indicate a production date in January 2012.
 This is in line with testbed statistics that date back the first experiment to September 2012.
 We further managed to get experiment metadata from the testbed team. \autoref{fig:utilization} displays the active utilization time of our test nodes since their deployment until the end of 2021.
 The majority of our publicly accessible nodes have been operated 2.5--8 thousand hours since their deployment.
 Thus, in contrast to prior work, we analyze devices that naturally aged under real-world conditions.

-We want to analyze whether certain devices or memory blocks show anomalous behavior, caused by aging or wear-out from similar firmware images.
-Therefore, we quantify intra-device bias by calculating the relative hamming weight, \eg the proportion of ones and zeros, across devices or memory blocks.
-The proportion of ones and zeros should be equal ($p = 1 - p =0.5$) without bias.
-Our intra-device measurements across the whole memory of all boards (Figure~\ref{fig:weights_compare_nodes}) show an average hamming weight of $0.508\pm 0.003 (\sigma)$.
+We want to analyze whether certain devices or memory blocks show anomalous behavior caused by aging or wear-out from similar firmware images.
+To that end, we quantify the intra-device bias by calculating the relative hamming weight:

+where $r$ denotes the bit value of one device at position $i$ in a block of the length $m$.
+Hence, the hamming weight reflects the proportion of ones ($p_1$).
+The proportion of ones and zeros should be equal ($p_1 = 1 - p_0 =0.5$) without bias.
+Figure~\ref{fig:weights_compare_nodes} displays the intra-device measurements across the whole memory of all boards ($m$=64\,kB) which shows an average hamming weight of $0.508\pm 0.003 (\sigma)$.
 This slight (positive) bias is the effect of aging and is still small compared to the results of Guin~\etal~\cite{gwhs-drsea-19} who find biases of up to 0.54 after 336 hours (14 days) of stressed operation.

-Figure~\autoref{fig:weights_compare_addresses} displays the hamming weight separated into memory blocks.
+Figure~\autoref{fig:weights_compare_addresses} displays the hamming weight separated into memory blocks ($m$=1024\,Bytes).
 We show average values across all devices, and two subsamples that include 50\,\% of the most and least used devices. \one An increase at $\approx$\,4\,kB is introduced by the bootloader.
 In real-world implementations, this can barely be avoided and PUFs should exclude SRAM at that region. \two The bias of heavier utilized devices increases less used ones by $\approx$\,0.0025, which confirms aging by operation, with a small magnitude. \three Besides \two, the first $\approx$\,26.5\,kB of memory exhibit a higher skew compared to the remaining.
-Common firmware sizes of large-scale networking experiments on these testbed nodes report (e.g., \cite{gklp-ncmcm-18}) memory requirements of 22--28\,kB in RAM, which matches the region of systematic wear-out.
-Hence, we report strong indications of visible wear-out effect by long-term testbed utilization.
-In practice, testbed operators and PUF developers should include anti-aging techniques to mitigate these effects in the future.
+Common firmware sizes of large-scale networking experiments on these testbed nodes report (\eg \cite{gklp-ncmcm-18}) memory requirements of 22--28\,kB in RAM, which matches the region of systematic wear-out.
+Hence, we report strong indications of visible wear-out effect by long-term testbed utilization and avoid that memory region in our PUF design (Sections~\ref{sec:integ_seeder} and~\ref{sec:integ_keygen}).
+Operating systems likely organize the program memory from the start of the address space.
+At the same time, real- world firmware images do not necessarily utilize the whole memory (uniformly), which fosters bespoke unbalanced wear-out effects.
+Testbed operators as well as PUF developers should include anti-aging techniques in the future to mitigate wear-out patterns of various characteristics in practice.